huaweicloud/huaweicloud-csi-driver/docs/evs/evs-ephemeral.md

 ## Prerequisites

-- kubernetes, EVS CSI Plugin
+- kubernetes, EVS CSI Driver

 ## How to use